RULES & GUIDELINES

 17 years or less at the date of the competition.

-NOTE: Youth dancers aged 17 years may choose to compete in either youth or adult categories but not both with the exception being that youth dancers can compete in the Youth categories and also complete in the Open Salsa and Latin Shine teams as per the category rules.
+NOTE: Youth dancers aged 17 years may choose to compete in either youth or adult categories but not both with the exception being that youth dancers can compete in the Youth categories and also complete in the Open Salsa Shine and Open Latin Shine teams as per the category rules.

 Amateur